 This piece is about the disaster of the 40th Montreal World Film Festival of a week ago.
 It is about its controversial president, Serge Losique and the workers of the fest.
 And, of course, the filmmakers (you can read their Open Letter in order to understand more about the situation https://cinetalk.net/2016/09/03/an-open-letter-from-the-filmmakers-of-the-40th-montreal-world-film-festival/).

 It provides some insights about the whole mess.
-Never anything like it happened in the world of Film festivals.
-So it is public concern and International News.
+Never anything like it happened in the world of film festivals.
+So it is a public concern and International news.

 1) A Precision

 I worked with Serge Losique.